 I won’t cite more examples.
 The above is enough to show that Wink’s claim is not correct.
 The Greek term used for “resist” in Matthew 5 is not a “technical term for warfare.”
 The word occurs twelve times in the New Testament including Matthew 5, and not one of those is a reference to physical force of any sort, let alone warfare.

-If the instruction applies to all possible contexts (i.e. its scope is universal), then this does in fact mean that people should never offer any resistance of any kind to any evildoer, which is clearly not what most pacifists believe, provided they endorse non-violent resistance.
+If the instruction applies to all possible contexts (i.e. its scope is universal), then it means that people should never offer any resistance of any kind to any evildoer, which is clearly not what most pacifists believe.
 This leaves the Christian pacifist with two options when it comes to Matthew 5.
 They can take it as a condemnation of all forms of resistance, whether violent or not, or they can grant that there is a context to Matthew 5 that is less than universal in scope, thereby surrendering the claim that this passage must militate against the views of Christians who think that war may be acceptable under some conditions.
 I propose the latter option for two reasons: Firstly, Jesus resisted people who did evil in one form or another, an observation that I take to be fairly uncontroversial.
 The clearing of the temple is a well-worn example, and there are numerous examples of verbal confrontation on Jesus’ part.
 Hence it is unlikely that he would also tell people that there is never a time where resistance against evil is appropriate.
 This suggests that the prohibition here is intended to apply to a specific type of context.
 Secondly, as we saw above when discussing the lex talionis, the context of this saying is one of personal interaction in response to wrongs done against you (i.e. the sorts of conditions under which one might think that the lex applies), and the examples that follow show us what was meant by not offering resistance to the evildoer.
 They provide the scope of the sorts of interactions that Jesus is drawing attention to, and they also tell us who is meant by the term “evildoer” in this context.

 But if anyone slaps you on the right cheek, turn to him the other also.
 And if anyone would sue you and take your tunic, let him have your cloak as well.
 And if anyone forces you to go one mile, go with him two miles.